Clinical UM Guideline

 |Delivery before 34 weeks|

 As part of the design of the trial, the authors estimated that the overall incidence of preterm delivery was 25%, and therefore, the 28.5% incidence of preterm delivery in the placebo group was in the expected range, unlike the Meis trial (da Fonseca, 2003).
 In the da Fonseca (2003) randomized controlled trial, preterm birth occurred in 13.8% of the progesterone group and in 28.5% of the placebo group, which was statistically significant.
 Also in the placebo group, 18.5% of women delivered before 34 weeks, as compared with only 2.7% in the active treatment group (also significant).
-However, of the 142 high-risk subjects entered into this trial, only four subjects had an incompetent cervix requiring cerclage, and only five subjects had a uterine malformation.
+However, of the 142 high-risk subjects entered into this trial, only 4 subjects had an incompetent cervix requiring cerclage, and only 5 subjects had a uterine malformation.
 As a result, it is difficult to extrapolate the overall conclusion of efficacy for progesterone vaginal suppository therapy in these two small groups.
 Since that time, no other published studies have focused specifically on the high-risk variables of either cervical cerclage or uterine anomaly.
 As a result, the current evidence supporting the effectiveness of progesterone in reducing preterm birth in women with either of these conditions remains insufficient.

 Another systematic review also attempted to assess the benefits and harms of progesterone administration for the prevention of preterm birth in women and their infants.
-Eleven randomized controlled trials (2,425 women and 3,187 infants) were included.
-For women with a history of spontaneous preterm birth, progesterone was associated with a significant reduction in preterm birth before 34 weeks (one study, 142 women, RR 0.15, 95% confidence interval [CI] 0.04-0.64, number needed to treat 7, 95% CI 4-17), but no statistically significant differences were identified for the outcome of perinatal death.
+Eleven randomized controlled trials (2425 women and 3187 infants) were included.
+For women with a history of spontaneous preterm birth, progesterone was associated with a significant reduction in preterm birth before 34 weeks (one study, 142 women, relative risk [RR] 0.15, 95% confidence interval [CI] 0.04-0.64, number needed to treat 7, 95% CI 4-17), but no statistically significant differences were identified for the outcome of perinatal death.
 For women with a short cervix identified on ultrasound, progesterone was not associated with a significant difference in perinatal death (one study, 274 participants, RR 0.38, 95% CI 0.10-1.40), but there was a significant reduction in preterm birth before 34 weeks (one study, 250 women, RR 0.58, 95% CI 0.38-0.87, number needed to treat 7, 95% CI 4-25).
 The authors concluded that progesterone is associated with some beneficial effects in pregnancy outcome for some women at increased risk of preterm birth (Dodd, 2008).

-A Cochrane meta-analysis review of progestogen therapy (the British word for progesterone) for prevention of miscarriage assessed fifteen trials (of 2,118 women) that were included regardless of gravidity and number of previous miscarriages.
+A Cochrane meta-analysis review of progestogen therapy (the British word for progesterone) for prevention of miscarriage assessed 15 trials (of 2118 women) that were included regardless of gravidity and number of previous miscarriages.
 Results showed no statistically significant difference in the risk of miscarriage between progestogen and placebo or no treatment groups (Peto odds ratio [Peto OR] 0.98; 95% CI 0.78 to 1.24) and no statistically significant difference in the incidence of adverse effect in either mother or baby.
 Subgroup analysis of three of these trials, involving women who had recurrent miscarriages (three or more consecutive miscarriages), showed a statistically significant decrease in miscarriage rate in the treatment group, compared to placebo or no treatment (Peto OR 0.38; 95% CI 0.20 to 0.70).
 The authors concluded, "…There seems to be evidence of benefit in women with a history of recurrent miscarriage.
 Treatment for these women may be warranted… Larger trials are currently underway to inform treatment for this group of women."
 (Haas, 2008).

 In November of 2003, the American College of Obstetrics and Gynecology (ACOG) issued a committee opinion on the use of progesterone to reduce preterm birth.
 This committee opinion reviewed the Meis and da Fonseca studies, discussed above.
 This document states: